visgl/luma.gl/docs/upgrade-guide.md

 ## Upgrading from v7.3 to v8.0

+The key goals of luma.gl v8.0 were to simplify the core architecture and significantly improve performance.
+The number of modules has been reduced from 14 to 9, and they are now structured around layers of abstraction (high-level to low-level) to clarify the relationship between them.
+Unfinished and rarely-used components have been removed, reducing the complexity of the API and leading to significant performance gains (see [What's New](/docs/whats-new.md)) for details).

 ### Module Restructure

 The module structure has been significantly changed for v8.0 with the intention of clarifying the purpose of each module and the relationships between them.